Skip to content

 Compared to most links courses, Western has an unusual layout, with the clubhouse being located at the centre of the property.
 The course still runs in an out-and-back routing, but not in the true sense of 1-9 out and 10-18 back.

 The first four holes head north, parallel to the railway tracks.
-The next nine holes head straight back along the coastline in a southerly direction, passing the clubhouse along the way, and usually playing into the stiff breeze.
+From there, you turn round and play nine holes along the coastline in a southerly direction, passing the clubhouse along the way, and usually playing into the stiff breeze.
 Then, you turn back for home, with the closing five holes heading north once more, with the railway line coming into play again.

 Western Gailes